Handan Sultan: Ahmed's accession

-When Ahmed ascended the throne following Mehmed III's death on 22 December 1603, Handan became Valide Sultan.
-As the mother of the new Sultan, she received 1,000 aspers a day.
-On Friday 9 January, the former Valide Sultan Safiye Sultan, along with Şehzade Mustafa (future Mustafa I), were sent to live in the Eski (old) Palace located at the Beyazıt Square.
+When Ahmed ascended the throne following Mehmed III's death on 22 December 1603, Handan became the Valide Sultan.
+As the mother of the new sultan, she received 1,000 aspers a day.
+On Friday 9 January 1604, the former Valide Sultan Safiye Sultan, along with Şehzade Mustafa (future Mustafa I), were sent to live in the Eski (old) Palace located at the Beyazıt Square.
 Soon after his succession, Ahmed wanted to express his gratitude to Mehmed Pasha and Gevherhan Sultan for the role they had played in bringing his parents together.
 By then, however, Cerrah Mehmed Pasha was old and ailing, and died on 9 January 1604.
 Ahmed, therefore, honored the late pasha's wife.
 He also named one of his daughters after her.